matthewjz-lyonsk6/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can often lead to more problems and complexity down the line.
 It's important to focus on writing clear, readable code first, and only optimize when profiling has shown that a specific section of code is causing performance issues.

+# 2023-12-21
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Always strive to write clean, readable, and maintainable code.
+Remember that code is read far more often than it is written, so prioritize clarity and conciseness over cleverness.
+And above all, embrace the iterative process of refining and improving your code over time."